 The first print edition, B-P-H: Botanico-Periodicum-Huntianum, was published in 1968 and was edited by George H. M. Lawrence (1910–1978; director, 1960–1970), A. F. Günther Buchheim (1924–2007; fellow in bibliography, 1963–1965; bibliographer, 1965–1981), Gilbert S. Daniels (assistant director, 1967–1970; director, 1970–1977) and Helmut Dolezal (1912–1981; assistant bibliographer, 1965–1970; associate bibliographer, 1971–1975).
 It contained approximately 12,000 titles.
 A supplement, B-P-H/S: Botanico-Periodicum-Huntianum/Supplementum, followed in 1991, which was compiled and edited by Gavin D. R. Bridson (1936–2008; bibliographer, 1982–2008) with the assistance of Elizabeth R. Smith (1917–2005; assistant editor, 1966–2003).
 Despite slightly narrowing the scope of criteria for inclusion, it more than doubled the indexed titles and included many revisions to the initial work.
 BPH-2: Periodicals with Botanical Content was compiled by Bridson and published in 2004.
 It indexed over 33,000 titles.
 The current version of BPH exists only online, and it indexes approximately 34,000 titles.

-I extend my most sincere appreciation to the many who have offered insight into the improvement of BPH through the years.
-In particular, I would like to thank Dr. Robert W. Kiger and Dr. Kanchi N. Gandhi for their invaluable contributions to this project.
+The bibliographer extends his most sincere appreciation to the many who have offered insight into the improvement of BPH through the years.
+In particular, he would like to thank Dr. Robert W. Kiger and Dr. Kanchi N. Gandhi for their invaluable contributions to this project.